aakanksha1/TwitterFeud/README.md

 The page is served at port 3000

 Non-node way:

-Load the public/index.html in safari, since chrome has an issues of cross origin request
+Load the public/index.html in safari or firefox, since chrome has an issue of cross origin request